tushartushar/taksidiotis/guide.md

 * Peek a Bloom is the perfect destination for a night out or coffee.
 It's environment, innovative cocktails linked to names and stories, amazing coffee made with on the spot roasted beans and healthy snacks are the reason it is one of the top spot for athenians and tourists.
 [click to see location](https://goo.gl/maps/bm1Af1QsNpD2)

-* Don�t miss stunning views of the Parthenon from the famous Athens Rooftop Bar called "AthenStyle", the best spot for meeting people and chilling after a long day sightseeing.
+* Don't miss stunning views of the Parthenon from the famous Athens Rooftop Bar called "AthenStyle", the best spot for meeting people and chilling after a long day sightseeing.
 Enjoy all year happy hours cheap drinks and live the AthenStyle experience!
 [Click here to see more.](http://athenstyle.com/en_GB/rooftop/)
 * You can't have fun without a karaoke night!
 Find the coolest one @ Mike's Irish Pub and drink the best of whiskey.
 Cozy atmosphere!(http://www.mikesirishbar.gr)

 * For a more traditional approach try the night life of Aigaleo.
 On its central road there are many greek bars (mezedopolia) to choose from.
 The wine is good but the food is better.
 You will be surprised by the quantities, there is no way you return home being hungry!!

-* If you want to taste your drink like... experimenters visit "MoMix" !
-A Molecular Mixology Bar Concept in Athens, in which you can travel your mind tasting cocktails & drinks in solid form and many other alternative ways� MoMix was created for traveling customer�s senses to another Level!

 * MoMix Kerameikos - The first bar in Athens which combined molecular gastronomy with bartending, creating special cocktails for guests who like experiments.
 Opened in November 2012 and soon conquered the Athenians, and offers cocktails in alternative forms, in addition to liquid.
 The Momix team with lots of imagination and playfulness, shuffles foams, powders and jellies and serves the most original coktails in cups, plates and bowls!